ihsaanm97/full-talk-api-playwright/README.md

 The following spec files are included in this repository:
 1) `ui-test.js` - All the precondition steps as well as test steps are preformed using the UI.
-2) `ui-api-test.js` - All the precondition steps are are performed using API calls and test steps are performed using the UI.
+2) `ui-api-test.js` - All the precondition steps performed using API calls and test steps are performed using the UI.
 3) `api-test.js` - All the precondition steps as well as test steps are performed using API calls.

 **NOTE** - Accounts created in the test application have a lifetime of 1 day.
 So if you are unable to login to the application using your registered email and password, try re-registering.
 One way that I manage this problem is by registering myself every morning before I start running the tests.
 I use Postman to send the registration request seamlessly, the details of which you will find below.
 You can also use the UI to register yourself.